-Normally reserve chili for warming our bones in the winter, but this version that calls for lots of summer produce, like zucchini and yellow squash, is too good for just one season.
+Normally reserve chili for warming our bones in the winter, but this version that calls for lots of fall produce, like zucchini and yellow squash, is too good for just one season.

 - 2 large carrots, diced (1 cup)